If you knew that your website had only seven seconds to impress your prospects, what would you change about it?

 This can hurt your website performance in two ways:

-On the one hand, it ruins user experience because it inhibits the visitors to find what they are looking for.
+- It ruins user experience because it inhibits visitors from finding what they are looking for

-On the other hand, in the case of B2B buyers, even if it does manage to get a few points across to the researchers, it is likely to confuse and repel decision-makers whose attention span is notoriously short.
+- In the case of B2B buyers, even if it does manage to get a few points across to the researchers, it is likely to confuse and repel decision-makers with no patience for it

 This ultimately results in poor engagement, higher bounce rates and fewer conversions.